Are you dizzy over nothing?

 Dizziness of upper cervical origin, sometimes confused with vertigo is treated with manual lymphatic drainage (MLD), transcutaneous (non-needles) electro-acupuncture (TCEA), laser acupuncture (LA) and soft tissue massage (STM).

-Our Melbourne Physiotherapist Ben Cameron has 17 years experience and he has treated dizziness successfully in many patients.
+Our Melbourne Physiotherapists have years of experience treating dizziness successfully in many patients.

 Make appointment at Physiotherapist in Melbourne or call us on (03) 9380 5434